 Figure 4 RAID LUN layout for the Exchange databases

-With this disk layout, each RAID 1 LUN, on PowerEdge R730xd and Dell Storage MD1400, can be used to store two copies of Exchange database - one active and one passive.
+With this disk layout, each RAID 1 LUN can be used to store two copies of Exchange database - one active and one passive.
 This is shown in Figure 5.

 Figure 5 Exchange database layout